study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/accessibility-guide.md

 ## Conclusion

 Accessibility is an ongoing commitment that requires continuous attention and improvement.
-By following these guidelines and regularly testing our platform, we ensure that the ORCATech Learning Platform remains accessible to all learners, regardless of their abilities or the assistive technologies they use.
+By following these guidelines and regularly testing our platform, we ensure that the LabDojo Learning Platform remains accessible to all learners, regardless of their abilities or the assistive technologies they use.

 Remember that accessibility benefits everyone - clear navigation, good contrast, and semantic structure improve the experience for all users, not just those with disabilities.